symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

     │ Private Key │ 123...456                                                        │
     └─────────────┴──────────────────────────────────────────────────────────────────┘

 Now that you have your node running an account with some cat.currency, we recommend you to surf the NEM Development Center.
-In this portal, you can find everything you need to know about :doc:`Catapult’s features <../../getting-started/what-is-nem>`, as long as :ref:`self-paced guides <blog-categories>` on how to use the **software development kits**.
+In this portal, you can find everything you need to know about :doc:`Catapult’s features <../../getting-started/what-is-nem>` and :ref:`self-paced guides <blog-categories>` on how to use the **software development kits**.

 .. _docker: https://docs.docker.com/install/